 - i.
-If the written remedy that is submitted is not timely or is found to be inadequate. the University-wide MWBE Program Office shall notify the Contractor and direct the Contractor to submit, within five (5) business days, a request for partial or total waiver of MWBE participation goals on forms provided by the Universitywide MWBE Program Office. - Failure to file the waiver form in a timely manner may be grounds for disqualification of the bid or proposal.
+If the written remedy that is submitted is not timely or is found to be inadequate, the University-wide MWBE Program Office shall notify the Contractor and direct the Contractor to submit, within five (5) business days, a request for partial or total of MWBE waiver participation goals on forms provided by the Universitywide MWBE Program Office. - ii.
+Failure to file the waiver form in a timely manner may be grounds for disqualification of the bid or proposal.